-At the start of each driving lesson with your teen, leave your problems behind - and make an effort to stay focused.
-Bringing up touchy subjects such as grades, homework, boyfriends/ girlfriends, etc. can distract both of you from the task at hand.
+At the start of each driving lesson with your teen, leave your problems behind.
+Remain relaxed and make an effort to stay focused.
+Bringing up touchy subjects such as grades, homework, boyfriends/girlfriends, etc. can distract either of you from the task at hand.